buildbot/buildbot/master/docs/developer/master-worker.rst

     ``basedir``
         base directory where worker is running
     ``numcpus``
-        number of CPUs on the worker, either as configured or as detected (since ``buildbot-slave`` version 0.9.0)
+        number of CPUs on the worker, either as configured or as detected (since ``buildbot-worker`` version 0.9.0)

-:meth:`~buildslave.bot.Bot.remote_getVersion`
+:meth:`~buildbot_worker.pb.BotPb.remote_getVersion`
-    Returns the worker's version
+    Returns the worker's version.

 Worker methods
 ~~~~~~~~~~~~~~

 The master-side object has the following method:

-:meth:`~buildbot.worker.Worker.perspective_keepalive`
+:meth:`~buildbot.protocols.pb.Connection.perspective_keepalive`
     Does nothing - used to keep traffic flowing over the TCP connection

 Setup
 -----

-After the initial connection and trading of a mind (Bot) for an avatar
+After the initial connection and trading of a mind (:class:`buildbot_worker.pb.BotPb`) for an avatar
-(BuildSlave), the master calls the Bot's :meth:`setBuilderList` method to set
+(Worker), the master calls the Bot's :meth:`setBuilderList` method to set
 up the proper builders on the worker side.
 This method returns a
-reference to each of the new worker-side :class:`~buildslave.bot.SlaveBuilder`
+reference to each of the new worker-side :class:`~buildbot_worker.pb.WorkerForBuilderPb`
 objects, described below.
 Each of these is handed to the corresponding
 master-side :class:`~buildbot.process.workerforbuilder.WorkerForBuilder` object.